 Alexa can also dole out information on weather and traffic conditions or even play music for you while you shop within the Amazon app.

 The in-app Alexa likewise gives you a chance to control savvy home gadgets (to a degree), or utilize other Alexa abilities that let you do things like play a game, arrange an Uber ride, put in your Starbucks order, and the sky is the limit from there.

-It doesn’t appear like Amazon shopping app clients would truly need to play out these kinds of undertakings from their Amazon app, however again, this feels more like an Alexa demo than an ordinary use case.
-The thought is to get customers acquainted with Alexa, which could urge them to buy a hardware device, like the Echo or Echo Dot, to bring her into their home.
+It doesn’t appear as if Amazon shopping app clients would truly need to play out these kinds of undertakings from their Amazon app; however, this feels more like an Alexa demo than an ordinary use case.
+The thought is to get customers acquainted with Alexa, which could urge them to buy a hardware device, like the Echo or Echo Dot, to bring her into their homes.

 The Alexa feature isn’t live for all Amazon app users on Android currently.

 Indeed, it appears that present Echo gadget proprietors got an early heads up on the integration for the Alexa partner app.
-In the Alexa app, a notice appeared alerting to another Alexa gadget being naturally added to clients’ records.
-The new expansion, as it turned out, was the Amazon portable app.
+In the Alexa app, a notice appeared alerting another Alexa gadget being naturally added to clients’ records.
+As it turned out, the new expansion was the Amazon portable app.
 Surprise!

 The notification card additionally includes alternatives to tweak Alexa or reject the card.

 To the extent we can tell, there isn’t any new Alexa functionality included with the Android launch – it’s just now becoming accessible to Android clients in addition to iOS.
 Like most arrivals of this scale, the feature is rolling out slowly instead of hitting all clients at once!